Glossary

 Attention mechanism

 The ability to focus on relevant previous words when making predictions.
-Context columns are a manual form of attention, letting you consider grammatical categories rather than just the immediately preceding word.
+In real LLMs, attention is learned, weighted, and dynamic---the model decides what to focus on for each prediction.
+Context columns illustrate the motivation for attention: considering more than just the immediately preceding word.

 Advanced concepts